 Just the berries

-Superfood is a new term generally used in the natural health world to describe foods with a high content of phytonutrients that are believed to provide health benefits.
-For example and grown in NZ, blackcurrants, blueberries and cranberries.
-Other foods are considered as superfruit or foods such as pomegranite, spirulina, astaxanthan aloe vera and chlorella. these are considered a superfood because they contain significant amounts of antioxidants, anthocyanins, vitamin c and other nutrients and dietary fiber.
+Other foods, such as pomegranite, spirulina, astaxanthan aloe vera and chlorella, are considered a superfood because they contain significant amounts of antioxidants, anthocyanins, vitamin c and other nutrients and dietary fiber.

-New Zealand berries are not just pretty and yummy, they are so potent
+New Zealand berries are not just pretty and yummy, they are packed full of nutrients

 Research has shown that New Zealand blackcurrants are good for keeping us mentally young and agile, a finding that could have potential in managing the mental decline associated with aging populations, or helping people with brain disorders such as Parkinson’s disease or depression.

 The research, conducted by scientists at Plant & Food Research (New Zealand) in collaboration with Northumbria University (UK), showed that compounds found in New Zealand blackcurrants increased mental performance indicators, such as accuracy, attention and mood.
 The study also showed that juice from a specific New Zealand blackcurrant cultivar, ‘Blackadder’, also reduced the activity of a family of enzymes called monoamine oxidases, which regulate serotonin and dopamine concentrations in the brain.
 These chemicals are known to affect mood and cognition, and are the focus for treatments of both neurodegenerative symptoms associated with Parkinson’s disease and mood disorders, including stress and anxiety.